-All music degree-seeking students (B.S.E. and B.A.) are required to complete one course in functional piano playing, and to pass a piano proficiency exam (MUS 298) before attempting the Sophomore Qualifying Exam (MUS 299) on their major instrument.
-The piano proficiency exam requirement must also be completed prior to a student's enrollment in MUS 321 (Choral Conducting) or MUS 322 (Instrumental Conducting).
+All music degree-seeking students (B.S.E. and B.A.) are required to complete one course in functional piano playing, and to pass a piano proficiency exam (MUS 298).

 Most students will ultimately complete the piano proficiency exam requirement (MUS 298) at the conclusion of the semester in which they are enrolled in MUS 220 (Functional Piano Skills).